 Is it for fish, wildlife, aquatic plants or as a focal point?

-1. A raised pond may be safer for children or give an edge for an elderly person to sit on or use whilst working.
+- 1. Safety – A raised pond may be safer for children or give an edge for an elderly person to sit on or use whilst working.

-Safety of children is paramount when dealing with water and if you wish you can purchase a raised pond cover made in steel that will stop the child having an accident but allow plant growth beneath.
+Safety of children is paramount when dealing with water – you can purchase an ornate pond cover made in steel that will allow plant growth beneath.
 See Creative pond covers